Bergen County Child Custody Lawyer

 - Parents' ability to agree, communicate and cooperate in matters relating to the child

-- Safety of the child and the safety of either parent from physical abuse by the other parent
+- Safety of the child and the protection of either parent from physical abuse by the other parent

-- Extent and quality of the time spent with the child prior to or subsequent to the separation
+- The extent and quality of the time spent with the child before or after the separation

-- Preference of the child when of sufficient age and capacity to reason so as to form an intelligent decision
+- Preference of the child when of sufficient age and capacity to reason to form an intelligent decision

 Other Factors Considered

-Judges may take into account the ages and number of children, the location of the child's school, each parent's job situation, and the distance between the parents' homes.
-A court may deem that a parent is unfit if a history of child abuse, drug addiction, or even domestic violence exists.
-Usually, in these situations a parent will have restricted or supervised visitation for a period of time.
-In extreme cases, the court can terminate the parental rights.
+Judges may consider the ages and number of children, the location of the child's school, each parent's job situation, and the distance between the parent's homes.
+In addition, a court may deem a parent unfit if a history of child abuse, drug addiction, or even domestic violence exists.
+Usually, in these situations, a parent will have restricted or supervised visitation for a while.
+In extreme cases, the court can terminate parental rights.

 How To Modify Child Custody Agreements

 It is not uncommon for a custody plan to be modified well after the initial arrangement has been finalized.
-Whenever a change in circumstance occurs, a modification may be necessary.
+In addition, whenever a change in circumstance occurs, a modification may be necessary.
 For example, a custody plan will have to be revisited if one spouse is planning to move outside of the state of New Jersey.

 Helpful Tips for Your Child Custody Case

-- Consult a child custody attorney near you: Your child custody attorney is your best asset and can help you strategize to ensure you are able to get through this as smoothly as possible.
+- Consult a child custody attorney near you: Your child custody lawyer is your best asset and can help you strategize to ensure you can get through this as smoothly as possible.

-- Consider settling out of court: In many cases, spouses are able to hash out an agreement with the help of their attorneys and an unbiased mediator.
+- Consider settling out of court: In many cases, spouses can reach an agreement with their attorneys' help and an unbiased mediator.
 Your attorney might suggest this option to keep you out of court.
 Not only does it save you time and money, but it helps you work on your relationship as co-parents.

 - Be aware of your behavior: When in the middle of a custody dispute, it is important that you keep your temper in check.
-This is not always easy when you have a lot of unresolved anger and resentment, but it is imperative that you are on your best behavior.
-Do not send angry texts and emails to your spouse and absolutely do not argue with him or her in front of your children.
+This is not always easy when you have a lot of unresolved anger and resentment.
+Still, it is imperative that you are on your best behavior.
+Do not send angry texts and emails to your spouse, and do not argue in front of your children.

-- Never alienate your children from your ex: Your marriage might be over, but your former spouse will always be a parent to your children, so never alienate them from one another.
+- Never alienate your children from your ex: Your marriage might be over.
+Still, your former spouse will always be a parent to your children, so never alienate them from one another.
 Not only is this harmful to your kids, but it will do you no favors in court.

-- Remain engaged in your kids’ lives: Regardless of what is going on in your life, it is crucial to show that you are able to remain engaged with your children and attend all of their important events, whether related to their academic life or their health.
+- Remain engaged in your kids' lives: Regardless of what is going on in your life, it is crucial to show that you can remain engaged with your children and attend all of their important events, whether related to their academic life or health.
 It helps your case in court and strengthens your bond with them, making it a win-win.

 Contact a Child Custody Lawyer Near You